alexbird-hunterindustries/blog/_posts/2023/11/2023-11-08-harry-potter-splits-the-monolith.md

 to be tool-supported.

-**The problem with a distributed monolith is that we have the complexity of a distributed system with the challenges of a monolith."**
+**The problem with a distributed monolith is that we have the complexity of a distributed system with the challenges of a monolith.**

 #### "Jump on the desk" -- how to recognize a full commitment to microservices